lokenetwork/ffmpeg_principle_book/en/good_comment.md

 ---

-"FFmpeg Principles" explains things clearly and comprehensively, making it very valuable for developers.
+"FFmpeg Principle" explains things clearly and comprehensively, making it very valuable for developers.

 — **Ryo** @Shenzhen Xingsheng Technology and Trade

 ---

-"FFmpeg Principles" is a comprehensive FFmpeg guide that covers everything from basic knowledge to advanced topics.
+"FFmpeg Principle" is a comprehensive FFmpeg guide that covers everything from basic knowledge to advanced topics.
 The author explains the various components, data structures, and algorithms of FFmpeg in great detail, helping readers understand how FFmpeg works internally.
 He also provides numerous practical examples of code and command-line arguments to help readers quickly learn how to use FFmpeg to process audio and video files.

 In addition to basic knowledge, the book covers many advanced topics, such as streaming media transmission, video codecs, audio processing, and video processing.
 These topics are all very practical and can help readers better apply FFmpeg to solve real-world problems.